Fordalex/asteroid_game/readme.md

 ## bugs

-need to remove the bullets when they go outside the canvas area.
+need to remove the bullets when they go outside the canvas area. bullets will shoot when the game is pause.
-Need to stop the enemies from traveling past the player.
+Need to stop the player from being able to leave the play area.
-15 should be max bullet speed.

 ## Features to implement